-The Thurgood Marshall Law Library contains 426,000 volumes of Anglo-American legal materials as well as an outstanding international and foreign law collection.
+The Thurgood Marshall Law Library contains over 400,000 volumes of Anglo-American legal materials as well as an outstanding international and foreign law collection.
 Extensive collections of both primary sources and secondary materials such as treatises are available.
 The library has also served as a selective depository for United States government documents since the 1970s, receiving many of the law-related documents that are published.
 Many electronic resources are available, including subscription access to legal and non-legal databases.
 The library's Catalog provides access to its holdings, as well as the holdings of other libraries within the University of Maryland System.
 Consult this guide to learn how to search the Catalog.

 The University of Maryland Francis King Carey School of Law underwrites support for students who wish to use ExpressO to submit a paper for publication.